ukri-excalibur/excalibur-tests/README.md

 Some things which might help:
 - `report.py` is a CLI tool to interrogate performance logs.

-Conventions:
+Synthetic benchmarks will all be different, but application benchmarks should follow these conventions:
-- All application benchmarks should run under `time`, and tests should extract a performance variable 'runtime_real' (see e.g. `reframe_gromacs.py`).
+- Run under `time` and extract a performance variable 'runtime_real' (see e.g. `reframe_gromacs.py`).
-- Benchmarks running on varying numbers of nodes should append "_N" to the test name, where `N` is the number of nodes.
-OR - should this be cores??
+- Run on 1, 2, 4, etc up to maximum number of nodes.
+- Add tags 'num_procs=%i' and 'num_nodes=%i'.